ryanolee/talks/README.md

-# talks
+# Talks
-Resources used in talks I have done
+Resources used in creating any of the talks I have done.